-Sakhalin Energy documents all public meetings and can provide, upon request, reports on relevant meetings (by posting them on the Company's website and/or providing them in the libraries of Sakhalin Island).
-The Government Relations, Shareholders Liaison, and External Affairs Administration is responsible for taking appropriate measures to address issues raised at such meetings.
+Sakhalin Energy documents all public meetings and can provide, upon request, reports on relevant meetings (by posting them on the Company's website and/or providing them in the libraries of

+Sakhalin Island).
+The Corporate Affairs Department is responsible for taking appropriate measures to address issues raised at such meetings.
 Information about these measures is communicated to stakeholders during public consultations.
-Feedback from stakeholders in relation to the issues and project-related concerns are taken into consideration when developing policies and work programmes.
+Feedback from stakeholders in relation to the issues and Project-related concerns is taken into consideration when developing policies and work programmes.